William Wallace's life is depicted in Braveheart, but was he really the hero that the movie suggests?

 Wallace’s first act of rebellion was not, as Braveheart suggests, defending the honor of his wife, but assassinating an English High Sheriff.
 After that attack, he joined several other Scottish lords and carried out the raid of Scone, just one of the dozens of rebellions taking place across Scotland at the time.

-At this point in time, Braveheart and reality overlap, at the point where Wallace leads his men into the Battle of Stirling Bridge.
+At this point in time, Braveheart and reality overlap, when Wallace leads his men into the Battle of Stirling Bridge.

 During the battle, the Scots led the English across Stirling Bridge, a narrow stone bridge which served as the only way across the river.
 The English were unfamiliar with the narrowness of the bridge, where the Scots were used to it.
 Unable to correct their attack, the Scots proved victorious, destroying the much larger army as they attempted to cross.